yannick-drexel/DSCI511spring2020/README.md

 3. refinery29_comments_output: This json file contains the refinery29 comments for each money diary post.
 Each key is a money diary url.
 Each value contains a list of comment data.
 4. reddit_comments_output: This json file contains the reddit comments for each money diary post.
 Each key is a money diary url.
 Each value contains a list of comment data.

+Before running the code, you need to register yourself as a Reddit application and provide your details in the subreddit_scraper.py script starting at line 12.
+The comments above that line provide links on how to register a Reddit app.

-To run the code, you can use the following command: python run_refinery29_data_scraper.py
+Onee that is done, you can use the following command to run the code,: python run_refinery29_data_scraper.py
 This will return 30 posts worth of data.